 Mississippi Hunting & Fishing

 MDWFP manages all public freshwater fish populations north of Hwy 90.
-This includes over 159,000 acres of flood-control and water-supply reservoirs, 19 state fishing lakes, 20 state park lakes and 19 community fishing assistance ponds.
+This includes over 159,000 acres of flood-control and water-supply reservoirs, 20 state fishing lakes, 20 state park lakes and 20 community fishing assistance ponds.
 Over 50,000 miles of creeks, streams, and rivers are also managed.
 A freshwater fishing license is required to fish in public waters north of Interstate 10, unless you are exempt.
 Review the license section at the beginning of the digest for license requirements or call (601) 432-2055.
 Fishing is allowed year-round.
-Season dates, limits and restrictions are established for many species.
 Go to www.mdwfp.com for weekly fishing reports from February through November.

 Free Fishing Days

-On June 2 and 3, 2019, during National Fishing and Boating Week, a sport fishing license is not required for all open public waters, and fishing permits at State Lakes and State Park Lakes are free!
-July 4th is a free fishing day statewide.
-You can fish without a fishing license on July 4th in all waters of the state.
+On June 6 and 7, 2020, during National Fishing and Boating Week, a sport fishing license is not required for Mississippi residents for all public waters, and fishing permits for all anglers at State Lakes and State Park Lakes are free!
+Mississippi residents can fish without a fishing license on July 4th in all waters of the state.
 State Fishing Lake and State Park Permits are required to fish in State Fishing Lakes and State Park Lakes on July 4.